satyaprafful/Web-Scraper/README.md

 # Web-Scraper
 CIA Factbook Web Scraper

 Note: The project was initially done as part of homework, so many of the "Tasks" / "Questions" being addressed are queries intended to test the quality of the data parser.
 These queries are actually easily modifiable based on requirement since all the necessary information is stored in Country/Organization objects.
+Program utilizes JSoup to parse webpages using HTML tags.

 General Design:
 ------------------------------------------------------------------------------------------------------------------------------